smarty56/CSICode-V1M/Readme.md

 ---

+## Issue Reporting

+If you encounter a bug or problem with CSI, we recommend first reporting it in the **main CSI thread** on the [REAPER Forum](https://forum.cockos.com/showthread.php?t=183143).
+This allows for community discussion and quick troubleshooting.

+If community discussions and quick troubleshooting fail to resolve the issue, feel free to open an Issue here on GitHub to help track and resolve the problem.

+When submitting an Issue, please provide:
+- A clear description of the problem
+- Steps to reproduce
+- Expected results
+- Actual results
+- Surface(s) involved
+- CSI version
+- Operating system and REAPER version

+---

 ## Contributing Code

 **Code contributions are welcome and encouraged!**

-We kindly ask that contributors follow these guidelines to help keep the project organized and moving forward smoothly:
+We kindly ask that contributors follow these guidelines, as well as review the CSI Code Style Guide and Authoring Tips in the next section, to help keep the project organized and moving forward smoothly:

 - **Introduce yourself!**
   Feel free to reach out to the team before beginning work — either by posting in the **main CSI thread** on the [REAPER Forum](https://forum.cockos.com/showthread.php?t=183143) or by sending a private message to `funkybot` on the forum.